-An intensive study of selected philosophical problems.
-May be repeated for a maximum of 6 hours credit.
-PREREQUISITE: PHIL 1101 or 1102, or permission of instructor.
+An intensive study of selectied philosophical problems.
+May be repeated for a maximum of 6 hours credit when topic varies.

 PHIL 4211 - Ancient Philosophy (3)

 Readings from primary sources, supplemented by commentary from antiquity and modern scholarship, including Pre-Socratics, Plato, Aristotle, and Hellenistic period.
-May be repeated for a maximum of 9 hours credit with permission of the Departmental Undergraduate Advisor.
+May be repeated once when topic varies for an additional 3 credit hours, more with permission of the department director of undergraduate studies.
 PREREQUISITE: PHIL 3001 or permission of instructor.

 PHIL 4311 - Modern Philosophy (3)

 Readings from major philosophers of 17th to early 19th centuries, supplemented by commentaries from modern and contemporary sources.
-May be repeated for a maximum of 9 hours credit with permission of the Departmental Undergraduate Advisor.
+May be repeated once when topic varies for an additioanl 3 hours credit, more with permission of department director of undergraduate studies.
 PREREQUISITE: PHIL 3002 or permission of instructor.

 PHIL 4421 - Philosophy of Mind (3)

 Major issues and positions in recent philosophy of mind; behaviorism; reductive, non-reductive, and eliminative versions of materialism; functionalism; mental causation; phenomenal consciousness; psychoanalysis and the unconscious; computational and connectionist models of mind.
 PREREQUISITE: PHIL 1101, 1102, or 1611, or permission of instructor.

 PHIL 4422 - Recent Anglo American Phil (3)